Home Page

-The Owete study deploys two recent innovations—HIV self-testing and social network analysis—to promote HIV prevention and treatment among fishermen living in communities along Kenya’s Lake Victoria shoreline.
+The Owete study deployed two recent innovations—HIV self-testing and social network analysis—to promote HIV prevention and treatment among fishermen living in communities along Kenya’s Lake Victoria shoreline.
 Fishermen in this region are highly mobile and face many challenges accessing medical care.
-In this study, men who are highly connected to other men in their community are recruited to distribute HIV self-testing kits to their peers with the aim of increasing HIV testing and linkage to HIV prevention and treatment.
+In this study, men who are highly connected to other men in their community were recruited to distribute HIV self-testing kits to their peers with the aim of increasing HIV testing and linkage to HIV prevention and treatment.

 HIV epidemic in sub-Saharan Africa